kevinsmithwebdev-zz/react-lectorem/CONTRIBUTING.md

 - Double-Clicking on a lect will cause the player to play from there.
 - Allow css info to be passed in as optional props.
 Basically, allowing the consuming app to pass in their own parameters.
 - Allow different sizes of texts, improve spacing.
+- If no sentenceTranslation is provided, allow (perhaps with a flag) joining the individual lect translations.

 ## Steps to contribute.